 Upgrade your smart home for less

 It's really easy to build out your dream smart home without spending a fortune.
-Just make sure you're investing in quality products that can connect and communicate seamlessly with one another and are easy to install and/or set-up.
+Just make sure that when you find the best smart home products under $100, you're investing in quality products that can connect and communicate seamlessly with one another and are easy to install and/or set up.

 First, decide if you want to go with Google Assistant or Amazon Alexa for voice control and decide on a smart speaker to serve as your central hub, so to speak.
-Lots of devices work with both platforms, so you could even set them both up if you wanted to!
-Google Assistant's strength is in unmatched language processing for answering your queries and integrates into other Google services like YouTube, Google Maps, and Google Calendar — apps you probably rely on daily.
+Lots of devices work with both platforms, so you could even set them both up if you wanted to.
+Google Assistant's strength is in unmatched language processing for answering your queries.
+It also integrates into other Google services like YouTube, Google Maps, and Google Calendar — apps you probably rely on daily.
 For Alexa, its strength used to be Amazon's deep Skills ecosystem for smart device support.
-But now it's more so the expansive Amazon Echo line up that includes smart displays, security cameras, smart plugs, and more.
+But now, it's more so the expansive Amazon Echo lineup that includes smart displays, security cameras, smart plugs, and more.

-Whether or not you go with Alexa or Google Assistant, I recommend getting the Aukey Wi-Fi Smart Plug 4-pack as a great starting point for controlling small lamps or other convenience appliances around your home.
-This will help you get your feet wet in terms of what it's like to control devices you already use in the home with your smartphone and an app and/or voice.
+The Google Nest Mini 2nd-gen is a great starting point for controlling small lamps or other convenience appliances around your home.
+This will help you get your feet wet regarding what it's like to control devices you already use in the home with your smartphone and an app and/or voice.
 Likewise, the Philips Hue Starter Kit is a great place to start for adding smart bulbs to your home network, simply replacing a standard bulb with a smart one.